 Berlin may not have the most classic skyline but one building which helps define it is the Berlin TV Tower.
 Found just off of Alexanderplatz, this tower is the highest in all of Germany at 368 meters.
 Built in what was then East Germany, the tower is now one of the city’s most recognizable landmarks.
 In fact, you’ll never get lost if you keep an eye on the tower.
 Just over 200 meters up the tower there is a panoramic deck and revolving restaurant, both of which you can visit to see all of Berlin below.
 While it may not be cheap, you won’t get a more complete view of the city.
 Make sure to buy your ticket in advance to skip the sometimes long lines.

-Day 3 in Berlin
+Berlin Itinerary: Day 3

 We still have plenty to do throughout Berlin on your last day here.
 To see everything is going to mean moving around the city quite a bit, but that means seeing even more of Berlin.